poupouxios/zend-vagrant-automation/README.md

 ## Run this sample project

 1. Clone the project and put it in any place on your computer `git clone https://github.com/poupouxios/zend-vagrant.git`
-2. Navigate inside the vagrant folder and run the below command (if the script doesn't run change its permissions to be executable by doing `chmod +x initialize_zend.sh`:
+2. Navigate inside the vagrant folder and run `./initialize_zend.sh` script (if the script doesn't run change its permissions to be executable by doing `chmod +x initialize_zend.sh`).
-  * `./initialize_zend.sh`
-5. When you execute the script, It will prompt you to select what Zend tag to download. **Currently the script doesn't work with Zend Framework 3**.
+3. When you execute the script, It will prompt you to select what Zend tag to download. **Currently the script doesn't work with Zend Framework 3**.
 Visit `https://github.com/zendframework/ZendSkeletonApplication` and find the latest tag release for Zend Framework 2.
 I use the `release-2.5.0`.
-6. After you select the correct tag, the script will clone the Zend Skeleton structure and setup everything.
+4. After you select the correct tag, the script will clone the Zend Skeleton structure and setup everything.
-7. Now sit back, grab a coffee or tea and watch the magic of Vagrant and Ansible setting up a Virtual Machine and setup everything to have a fresh Zend project to play.
+5. Now sit back, grab a coffee or tea and watch the magic of Vagrant and Ansible setting up a Virtual Machine and setup everything to have a fresh Zend project to play.
-8. If everything goes fine, and the ansible script finishes successfully, you should be able to access the Zend Application via [http://192.168.60.100](http://192.168.60.100).
+6. If everything goes fine, and the ansible script finishes successfully, you should be able to access the Zend Application via [http://192.168.60.100](http://192.168.60.100).
-9. You should be able also to access [Mailcatcher](http://mailcatcher.me/) through [http://192.168.60.100:1080](http://192.168.60.100:1080)
+7. You should be able also to access [Mailcatcher](http://mailcatcher.me/) through [http://192.168.60.100:1080](http://192.168.60.100:1080)

 ## Structure of the folders